• Skip to primary navigation

 Up your rice game!
 This easy, tasty Mexican Rice Recipe is amazing with Mexican or Tex-Mex meals and more.

 Sometimes just plain rice is all you need to complete a meal, but sometimes you want something with just a little more oomph.
 Colorful, fragrant Mexican rice might just be the dish that you need.
 Also known as Spanish rice, you might recognize it as the side that often rounds out orders of enchiladas or mole at your favorite Mexican or Tex-Mex restaurant.
-But it’s so simple to make at home that you can turn to it for meals beyond Mexican.
+But it’s so simple to make at home that I turn to it for meals beyond Mexican, too.
 It could even be the star of your meal—just add beans and your favorite eggs (or both!) for one of the tastiest and simplest meals out there!

 What makes Mexican rice so flavorful?
 Tomato, onion, garlic, and spices are combined with bouillon and peas for a recipe that’s straightforward but amazingly comforting.
 The rice takes on an orange-red color that’s very attractive on the plate, especially if the rest of your meal lacks color.
 This version adds green peas for garnish, and you could also add chopped parsley or cilantro if you like for even more color and flavor.